Is midcareer crisis knocking at you? Have you ever had a fantasy where you quit your job and go do something new?

 Suddenly, he divorces, changes career or organization, dresses differently, gets a young girlfriend and buys a red sports car.
 Years later, he finds himself with the same unfulfilled yearnings, having metaphorically changed seats on the Titanic.

-Roughly a quarter of Americans reports experiencing a midlife crisis, according to research published in 2000 by Cornell University sociologist Elaine Wethington.
+Roughly a quarter of Americans report experiencing a midlife crisis, according to research published in 2000 by Cornell University sociologist Elaine Wethington.
 Many who disclaim the notion regard midlife crises as a lame excuse for behaving immaturely.

 The term crisis also contributes to stigmatization, as it suggests a shock, disruption or loss of control.
 But the actual data on midlife experience and the relationship between work and happiness points to something different: an extended and unpleasant—but manageable—downturn.